willn-dev/Pomodoro-Terminal/README.md

 # Usage:

 The app uses 25:5min intervals.
-Simply run the command in terminal `pomo-start`, to begin your timer.
+Simply run the command in terminal `pomo-term`, to begin your timer.
 After each timer ends, there is a small chime sound to alert you that it has finished.

 # Installation.

+clone the repo using `git clone https://github.com/willn-dev/Pomodoro-Terminal.git`

+cd into the folder, and run the installation script `./install.sh`

+> *note: Dont ever run a script that you dont trust.
+The installation script has every line commented so you can understand whats happening*

+Now you should be able to run `pomo-term` from any directory to start.